T-800a/SME.Gen/README.md

 - select a reward set
 - select the amount of simultaneous mission sites
 - select the AI skill level ( militia / regular / special forces ( for details check T8/config.hpp ))
-- seelct if you want to keep your gear after respawning
+- select if you want to keep your gear after respawning
+- select if you want vehicle patrols between objectives

 #### Vanilla Systems